-I would love to share a special excerpt from my new book "Second Sight" with you about a vision that saved my life.
-Get your copy of the book with many special gifts from my friends and wonderful teachers Dr. Daniel Amen, Michael Beckwith, Shirley MacLaine and 100 more at:
+I would love to share a special excerpt from my book “Second Sight” with you about a vision that saved my life.

 “Second Sight” Excerpt